Our Team

 Lindsey McLean-Melchor (PhD)

-Independent researcher with a BA in Classical Studies & Spanish (University of Exeter), an MA in Chinese Studies, and a PhD in Languages, Texts and Contexts (University of Granada).
-She has also conducted research at Kunming Normal University and Soochow University, in China.
+Independent researcher with a BA in Classical Studies & Spanish (University of Exeter), an MA in Chinese Studies, and a PhD in Languages, Texts and Contexts, which focussed on 20th century Chinese women's non-fiction literarture (University of Granada).
+She has also undertaken research at Kunming Normal University and Soochow University, in China.

 Her conference presentations and academic publications reflect her interdisciplinary research interests in Chinese society (specifically, issues of gender), women’s nonfiction writing, and feminist literary theory.